End of an Era

 Fulfillment of the Number Ten

 - Organization of American States (OAS).
 OAS was formed in 1948 to replace the Pan American Union (which in turn replaced the International Union of American Republics, founded in 1890).
 The thirty-five members include the United States.
 The general secretariat is in Washington, D.C.
 In 1990, President Bush proposed a Common Market of the Americas.
 In 1993, the United States, Canada, and Mexico entered into NAFTA (North American Free Trade Agreement).
-In 1994, work began on developing FTAA (Free Trade Area of the Americas).

 - China and its satellites.
 China, the largest nation in the world, spans such a diversity of peoples that it may be viewed as a supranational entity—a regional association—in itself.
 The nations that are essentially satellites of Communist China include Tibet, Mongolia, and North Korea.